Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Emphasize the benefits: easy to use, easy to implement into workflows and stay organized.
 Store and archive faxes as you would anything else.

 So how much does all this cost?

-Or you can go with RingCentral Office, get unlimited faxing, and never have to worry about how many pages you send.
+Or you can go with RingCentral Advanced, get unlimited faxing, and never have to worry about how many pages you send.

 You can handle HIPAA compliant faxing with RingCentral, but you’ll have to get in touch with your account manager to set it up.
 This is why I recommend SRFax for companies that need a compliance-friendly solution.

 The frequent faxer will appreciate the ease and transparent pricing of RingCentral.
-Try either RingCentral Fax or Office free for 15 days.
+Try either RingCentral Fax or Advanced free for 15 days.

 mFax is the complete solution for offices that can’t go completely cloud.
 Some companies still need to work with hard copies or have fax machines and multifunction printers they want to keep using.